markupai/toolkit/README.md

-# Acrolinx NextGen Toolkit
+# NextGen Toolkit

-A TypeScript toolkit for integrating with the Acrolinx NextGen API.
-This toolkit provides a type-safe way to interact with Acrolinx services including style analysis, style guide management, and batch operations.
+A TypeScript toolkit for integrating with the NextGen API.
+This toolkit provides a type-safe way to interact with NextGen services including style analysis, style guide management, and batch operations.

 ## Installation